+Different rules apply when a manufacturer sells to a construction contractor.
 In Illinois, construction contractors are deemed end users of tangible personal property purchased for incorporation into real property.
 As end users of such tangible personal property, these contractors incur Use Tax liability for such purchases based upon their cost price of the tangible personal property.
 See 86 Ill.
 Adm.
 Code 130.1940 and 86 Ill.
 Adm.
 Code 130.2075.
 Therefore, any tangible personal property that a construction contractor purchases that will be permanently affixed to or incorporated into real property in this State will be subject to Use Tax.
-If such contractors did not pay the Use Tax liability to their suppliers, those contractors must self assess their Use Tax liability and pay it directly to the Department.
-If the contractors have already paid a tax in another state regarding the purchase or use of such property, they will be entitled to a credit against their Illinois Use Tax liability to the extent that they have paid tax that was properly due to another state.
+If such contractors did not pay the Use Tax liability to their suppliers, those contractors have already paid a tax in another state regarding the purchase or use of such property, they will be entitled to a credit against their Illinois Use Tax liability to the extent that they have paid tax that was properly due to another state.
 See 86 Ill.
 Adm.
 Code 150.310.